URGENT COVID-19 UPDATE

 - Completed Passport Application – Form DS-11 (PDF 104 KB): While you are not required to apply for your child’s passport at the same time that you apply for his/her Consular Report of Birth Abroad, you are encouraged to do so.
 Please do not sign the application until the consular officer interviews you.
-For children under age 16, the presence of the child and both parents is normally required at the time of application.
-Unequivocal consent to passport issuance is demonstrated by the parents signing the application form in front of a consular officer.
+If you decide to apply at another time, both parents and the child must appear at the Embassy again.
+For children under age 16, the presence of the child and both parents is required at the time of application.
+Unequivocal consent to passport issuance is demonstrated by the parents signing the application form in front of a Consular Officer.
 If there are special circumstances and both parents cannot submit the application together, for example if one parent is not present in country, the absent parent’s English language, notarized Statement of Consent, Form DS-3053, not older than 90 days, must be submitted.
 If a parent has sole custody, an original or court certified copy of the custody order granting sole custody must be submitted with the application.
 If one parent is deceased, the death certificate should be submitted.

 - Proof of parents’ marriage: If the child’s parents are married, the consular officer will also request the original marriage certificate.
 If either parent has been married previously, the consular officer will request evidence that any previous marriages were terminated, such as a certified divorce decree or death certificate.
 The marriage certificate must be an original document issued by local, state, or national government authorities.
 If your marriage certificate is in a language other than Romanian or English, the original certificate must be presented along with a certified English translation (original certificate and one photocopy).

 - Evidence of parent’s US citizenship: The U.S. citizen parent must present his/her U.S. passport.
 If the U.S. citizen parent was naturalized he/she must bring the original Certificate of Naturalization in addition to the passport.